wso2/docs-ob-toolkit-cds/en/docs/try-out/account-and-transaction-flow.md

 ### Invoking Accounts API

-Once the customer approves the account consent, the AISP is eligible to access the account details of the bank customer.
+Once the customer approves the account consent, the Data Recipient application is eligible to access the account details of the bank customer.

 The Accredited Data Recipient can now invoke the **GET/ accounts** endpoint available in the Account and Transaction API.
 This retrieves a full list of accounts that the bank customer has authorised the Accredited Data Recipient to access.
 The Account Ids returned are used to retrieve